UMM-CSci-4611-S25/segmented-file-system-client-kenb/struct_layout.md

 pub struct Header {
     pub file_id: u8,
     pub file_name: OsString,
+    pub expected_packet_count: usize,
 }
 ```

 - **Fields**:
   - `file_id` (`u8`): A unique identifier for the file.
   - `file_name` (`OsString`): The name of the file being transferred.
+  - `expected_packet_count` (`usize`): The total number of packets expected for the file.

 - **Usage**:
   - The `Header` packet is used to initialize a file transfer.
-It provides the file's name and associates it with a unique `file_id`.
+It provides the file's name, associates it with a unique `file_id`, and specifies the total number of packets expected.

 ---